finance calculator

 Deep dive

-This car lease payment calculator breaks down depreciation and finance charges using cap cost, residual value, term, and money factor so you can see the true monthly payment.
+This car lease payment calculator breaks a lease into depreciation and finance charges using capitalized cost, residual value, term, and money factor so you can understand how your monthly payment is built.

 FAQs

-How do I estimate money factor from APR?
+How do I estimate the money factor from a quoted APR?

 Related calculators